 The best thing you can do is figure out how much you’d be comfortable earning - and this will vary from person to person.
 The easiest way to do this is by figuring out an hourly rate (this isn’t always the best way to charge, but it’s a good starting point).

 Firstly, work out your monthly expenses - that’s your absolute baseline income.
 Then, think about taxes, insurance, and other business-related expenses you’ll need to cough up and add that to your monthly expenses.

 From there, work out how many billable hours you want to work each month and use that to divide your monthly expenses by.
-This will give you your low hourly rate.
-It’s a good idea to add on 20-30% extra to account for missing hours, admin tasks, and any other unexpected overheads.
+This will give you a low hourly rate.
+It’s a good idea to add 20-30% extra to account for missing hours, admin tasks, and any other unexpected overheads.

 Finding your first client as a freelance social media manager

 Once you’re set up and ready to go, it’s time to find your first client (cue fanfares and sweaty palms).
 There is no one-size-fits-all way to land clients, but we’ve put together some of the most effective strategies for freelancers just starting out.

 Building a solid network of other professionals and potential clients is a must-do for any new freelancer.
 This will get your name out there and forge relationships with people that might help your career in the future.

 As well as networking with clients, don’t forget to network with fellow freelancers too.
 These people may end up referring work to you, or they might have a good skill-set match that you can collaborate with.

 - Attend events (in-person where possible, but online events are probably more prominent right now)